SkylineCommunications/dataminer-docs/connector-help/connector_help/Ziggo IVR Gateway K2View.md

 - **Username** and **Password** for SOAP calls that will be sent to the Oracle MiddleWare.
 The **Password** is optional.
 - **Number of Retries** in case a SOAP call fails.
-- **IVR Clear Delay**on automatic deactivation requests.
+- **IVR Clear Delay** on automatic deactivation requests.

 #### OFFLOAD CONFIG

 The parameters **Max Amount of Incidents** and **Amount of Incidents to Offload** affect the **Ticket Status Overview** table:

 - **Max Amount of Incidents** determines how many entries the table can contain before an offload will occur.
-- **Amount of Incidents to Offload** determines the number of entries that will be offloaded.The number of remaining entries in the table is based on the formula **Max Amount of Incidents - Amount of Incidents to Offload**.
+- **Amount of Incidents to Offload** determines the number of entries that will be offloaded.
+  The number of remaining entries in the table is based on the formula **Max Amount of Incidents - Amount of Incidents to Offload**.
 As such, even if the table already contains more entries than the allowed maximum, the remaining entries after an offload will always be the same based on the configuration.

 The other parameters are used to configure when the offload check will be done, how the offload files will be stored and how long those files will be stored.